itsukikawamu/My_fract-ol/README.md

 # fract-ol
-mandelbrot, jula and newton fractal are avirable.
+Mandelbrot, Jula and Newton fractal are available.